Ilya-Abbasian/Phishing_Site_Proj_CMPINF1205/Readme.md

 - Professional-looking UI (even basic) dramatically increases trust
 - Time pressure tactics (countdown timer) significantly reduce careful inspection by users
 - Including fake transactions and multiple tabs builds an illusion of legitimacy

+## Research Questions

+- How do realistic phishing websites manipulate users into surrendering private information?
+- What design features (such as urgency, professional appearance, and fake transaction histories) increase user trust?

+## Significance of Research

+Understanding how phishing websites operate and deceive users is crucial for protecting digital privacy.
+This research highlights the ease with which behavioral and financial information can be stolen through realistic phishing techniques, emphasizing the urgent need for public awareness and education on cybersecurity risks.

+## Connection to Course Concepts

+This project applies the informational approach to privacy discussed in class.
+Phishing attacks target an individual's private behavioral and financial data, violating their right to control access to their information.
+By simulating phishing tactics, this project demonstrates real-world threats to digital privacy.

+## Limitations

+- The project was conducted in a simulated environment without real-world users.
+- The phishing site was modeled after a simplified banking interface.
+- No collection of actual personal data was involved; all data remained within a controlled test setup.

 ## How to Run Locally